 ULaw alumnus Martin Whitehorn studied the GDL and the LPC LLM at our Guildford campus until 2017.
 Since then, he’s become a qualified property solicitor at Julie West Solicitors (JWS).
 To highlight World Autism Awareness Day on 2 April, we caught up with Martin to discuss everyday life as a solicitor with autism and being open about neurodiversity in the workplace.

 I qualified as a solicitor in mid-July 2020, soon after the stamp duty land tax holiday had been announced.
-Because of this and other factors, including the Surrey’s desirability for Londoners who want to live somewhere more rural, my work has mostly involved helping people move home.
-My typical day includes investigating titles, reviewing searches and surveys, drafting or amending contracts of sale and raising enquiries.
+Because of this and other factors, including Surrey’s desirability for Londoners who want to live somewhere more rural, my work has mostly involved helping people move home.
+My typical day includes investigating title, reviewing searches and surveys, drafting or amending contracts of sale and raising enquiries.
 As well as this, I report to my clients, along with exchanging and completing their sales and purchases.

 The first lockdown was announced during my commercial property seat and on the evening of my birthday.
 I had little expectation that life as I knew it would return to normal anytime soon.
 The government’s Scientific Advisory Group for Emergencies had said we could expect disruption for 12-18 months if all went relatively well.
 As someone who likes routine, having to work from home, losing in-person access to my colleagues and friends, not venturing into public spaces for fear of spreading infection came as a crushing blow.